Discover The Top 15 Places To Visit In Kurnool For Every Traveller

 Being the former capital city of Andhra Pradesh, Kurnool offers its visitors access to a diverse range of unique experiences.
 Be it the beautiful Yaganti Temple or the adventurous Belum Caves, there are numerous places to visit in Kurnool.
 The charm and beauty of the Tungabhadra River, ancient historical spots and intricate architecture make Kurnool worth adding to your travel plans.
 To take yourself through ancient architecture, natural beauty, and spiritual significance, adding Kurnool to your travel plans is an absolute must.

-Kurnool boasts the remnants and grandeur of the once-powerful Vijayanagara Empire, which you can witness at one of the many tourist attractions around.
+This city boasts the remnants and grandeur of the once-powerful Vijayanagara Empire, which you can witness at one of these places to visit in Kurnool:

 1. Konda Reddy Fort